William L. Stubblefield

 William L. Stubblefield (born 1940), is a retired NOAA Commissioned Corps rear admiral.
 He served as the director of the NOAA Commissioned Corps from 1995 to 1999.

 Early life and naval career

 A native of Medina, Tennessee, Stubblefield received his bachelor's degree from the Memphis State University.
 In 1962, he was commissioned an Ensign in the United States Navy after he completed Naval Officer Candidate School.
-A surface warfare officer, he served on a minesweeper (USS Frigate Bird MSC 191) and icebreaker (USCGS Burton Island (WAGB-283)) at sea, and ashore at submarine tracking facilities (SOSUS) in Bermuda and in Grand Turk.
+A surface warfare officer, he served on the minesweeper USS Frigate Bird (AMS-191) and the icebreaker USCGC Burton Island (WAGB-283) at sea, and ashore at submarine tracking facilities (SOSUS) in Bermuda and in Grand Turk.
 Stubblefield left the Navy in 1968 to enroll at the University of Iowa, where he received an M.S. in geology in 1971.